 Learning to Live a Healthier Life

-Patients in the Adult Mental Health and Substance Abuse Partial Hospitalization Program return home every evening as they begin to take greater responsibility for their recovery and learn to live a healthier life.
-Willowbrooke at Floyd counselors also help family members understand their own hurt and anger, and show them how they can support their loved one on the path to recovery.
+Our partial hospitalization program allows patients to return home every evening as they begin to recover and learn to live a healthier life.
+Our counselors also help family members understand how they can support their loved one.

 For More Information

-For more information about our Adult Mental Health and Substance Abuse Program or other adult programs through Willowbrooke at Floyd, call 706.509.3500.
+For more information about our Adult Mental Health and Substance Abuse Program or other adult programs through Floyd Behavioral Health, call 706.509.3500.